strimzi/strimzi-kafka-oauth/HACKING.md

 Note, how we use `http` in `endpoint` value, which does the trick.

-Let's make sure we can deploy Kubernetes Pod using image from a local Docker Registry:
+Let's make sure we can deploy a Kubernetes Pod using an image from a local Docker Registry:

     docker tag gcr.io/google-samples/hello-app:1.0 $REGISTRY_IP:$REGISTRY_PORT/hello-app:1.0
     kubectl create deployment hello-server --image=$REGISTRY_IP:$REGISTRY_PORT/hello-app:1.0